paolo7/GPPG/README.md

 ### Test cases

-The `GPPGimplementationTest.py` and `RuleApplicabilityTest` scripts contain a number of test cases that are automatically evaluated when the script is run.
+The `GPPGimplementationTest` and `RuleApplicabilityTest` scripts contain a number of test cases that are automatically evaluated when the script is run.

 Sample results of the test cases [here](results.txt) (Python console output).